In case you ever wondered, everyone at Zyro has played around with our website builder tools.

 8. Unconventional scrolling

-Turning your website on its side isn’t the only scrolling trend that’s rising in 2021.
+Turning your website on its side isn’t the only scrolling trend that’s rising.
 Designers are using this instinctive user habit to amplify visual effects in loads of different ways.

 Making websites hyper-responsive to scrolling is a great way to boost visitor interaction.